Oberlin Family History

 Until the mid 1980’s, I had assumed that our family immigrated just prior to the Civil War, and had little to do with the founding of America.
 My paternal grandparents provided me with some initial information, although they could only tell me about ancestors they knew – two or three previous generations.
 My first visit to the Allen County Public Library (Fort Wayne) yielded an additional generation.
 I also obtained considerable information about the Oberlins who settled in Pennsylvania during the early 1700’s.
 It was years later before I actually confirmed the lineage to the original immigrants.

 The historical information has been gathered from several sources, and is basically correct.
 I’ve made some judgments concerning incomplete and conflicting information from multiple sources.
-In compliance with the requirements of the National Society, Sons of the American Revolution, the patriot lineage is verifiable.
+In compliance with the requirements of the National Society of the Sons of the American Revolution, the patriot lineage is verifiable.
 I’ve corresponded over the years with family members and others interested in Oberlin genealogy.
 I also conducted on-site research when I lived near Philadelphia.
+A recent visit to Liedolsheim, Germany proved to be very enlightening.
 Any and all comments, suggestions, and especially corrections are welcomed and encouraged.

-OBERLIN – German (mainly Swiss) and French (Alsace): from an Alemannic pet form of the German personal name Albrecht, which is composed of Germanic adal ‘noble’ + berht ‘bright’, ‘famous’.
+OBERLIN – German (some Swiss) and French (Alsace): from an Alemannic pet form of the German personal name Albrecht, which is composed of Germanic adal ‘noble’ + berht ‘bright’, ‘famous’.
 (Dictionary of American Family Names, Oxford University Press, Inc. © 2006 Patrick Hanks).
 Literally translated, the name suggests “one who came from Oberlinden” (upper linden tree).
-Virtually all the records of Oberlins in Europe originate in the Baden-Wurtemburg and along the Rhine River near Karlsruhe and Strasbourg.
-Oberlinden is one of the oldest sections of the city of Freiburg.
-There are also three places in Bavaria named Oberlind.
+Virtually all the records of Oberlins in Europe originate in Alsace, Baden-Wurtemburg and along the Rhine River near Karlsruhe and Strasbourg.
+The Black Forest, which has a considerable Linden tree presence is also in this region.

-The Oberlin family crest allegedly originated in 1415.
-The first known appearance of the family name Oberlin in any public record concerns Christian Oberlin, who’s name appears among a 1543 list of those who “were executed for their faith” in Berne Switzerland.
-There was considerable strife during those times, primarily between Catholics and Protestants throughout Europe, especially in the Rhine River and Palentine regions.
+Christian Oberlin, appears among a 1543 list of those who “were executed for their faith” in Berne, Switzerland.
+There was considerable strife throughout Europe during those times, primarily between Catholics and Protestants, especially in the Rhine River and Palentine regions.
 While we do not know Christian’s specific fate, the prominent means were drowning, beheading and burning alive.

-Another early record is in the registry of the church in Sundhofen, a town near Colmar.
-The entry in the registry states that one Jacob Oberlin, an emigrant miller and baker from Messkirch, had presented his son Johannes to be baptized on June 7, 1574.
+Another early record is in the registry of the church in Sundhofen, a town near Colmar, Alsace.
+The entry in the registry states that one Jacob Oberlin, an emigrant miller and baker from Messkirch, had presented his son Johannes to be baptized on 7 June 1574.
 It seems likely that Jacob, also a Protestant, had gone to Sundhofen because there wasn’t yet a Protestant church in Colmar, where he resided.
 The Oberlin family tradition of Protestantism dates prior to when the faith was firmly established.
 They endured the Thirty Year’s War (1618 – 1648) when the region swayed back and forth between religions and leadership.
-This struggle between Catholics and Protestants is believed to have cost over 6,000,000 lives and virtually destroyed Germany.
+This struggle between Catholics and Protestants is believed to have cost over 6,000,000 lives and virtually destroyed Germany, including the village of Liedolsheim.

 While the name Oberlin seems to be the original spelling, several other forms are prevalent in early American records.
 These variations were due to the interpretations of the mostly English scribes entering the records.
 Oberlin, Oberly, Oberle, and Oberli are the principle variations, with Overly and Overley also appearing for the same individual identified in other records by the previous names.
-(Hearing my name pronounced during a visit to Paris confirmed this reasoning.)
+(Hearing the name pronounced during visits to Switzerland, France and Germany confirmed this reasoning.)

 John Michael was born in Germany on 27 September 1717.
 Michael married Christina Barbara Zwecker 19 November 1742 at Trinity Lutheran Church, New Holland.
 One of the oldest and most historic churches in that area is the old Bergstrasse Church, which Michael co-founded 13 May 1752.
 Wendle Zwecker, Barbara’s father, was a founder of Trinity Lutheran Church.
 Michael died 17 May 1787 in Earl Township, Lancaster County, Pennsylvania.
 His will lists the following children: John Jacob, Adam, Margaret, Christina, Rebecca, Elizabeth, and Hannah.